Pan-genotypic regimens are now recommended as first-line treatment for people with chronic hepatitis C infection (Table 2).

 Glecaprevir plus pibrentasvir was well tolerated in clinical studies.
 Headache, fatigue and nausea were the most common reported adverse effects but were uncommon and typically mild.
 Elevations in total bilirubin level of at least two times the upper limit of normal (ULN) were observed in 1% of participants, related to glecaprevir-mediated inhibition of bilirubin transporters and metabolism.
 Bilirubin elevations were asymptomatic, typically occurred early during treatment and were transient.
 Bilirubin elevations were predominantly indirect and not associated with alanine aminotransferase (ALT) elevations.
 Note that coadministration of glecaprevir plus pibrentasvir with ethinyloestradiol-containing products may increase the risk of ALT elevations and is contraindicated.
 Alternative contraceptive agents (eg, progestin-only contraception) or methods (eg, non-hormonal contraceptive method) are recommended for women in whom treatment with glecaprevir plus pibrentasvir is planned.

 Exposure to glecaprevir is increased in the setting of hepatic impairment, and caution is recommended because of the possibility of drug-induced liver injury.
 No dose adjustment is required for patients with mild hepatic impairment (Child–Pugh class A).
-However, glecaprevir plus pibrentasvir is not recommended for patients with moderate hepatic impairment (Child–Pugh class B) and is contraindicated for patients with severe hepatic impairment (Child–Pugh class C).
+However, glecaprevir plus pibrentasvir is contraindicated for patients with moderate or severe hepatic impairment (Child–Pugh class B or C).

 The major route of elimination of both glecaprevir and pibrentasvir is biliary–faecal, and < 1% of the dose is excreted in the urine.
 No dose adjustment is required for patients with any degree of renal impairment, including patients on dialysis.
 Glecaprevir plus pibrentasvir is therefore a first-line treatment for people with renal impairment (see Treatment of HCV in people with renal impairment).